 The hardware designers’ areas of interest are the “Physical Layer” (Ethernet PHY) and “Data Link Layer,” while the other layers are primarily of interest to firmware developers, network stack libraries, and application developers, as well as cyber-security experts.
-By definition, Ethernet data carried on twisted-pair copper cable is part of the physical layer until it reaches a device.
+By definition, Ethernet data carried on twisted-pair copper circuit Ethernet cable impedance is part of the physical layer until it reaches a device.
 In the data link layer, the data is decomposed into a format that can be understood by a network stack embedded in the controller.
 In simple terms, the physical layer is analogous to roads and trucks that carry the mail.
 In contrast, the data link layer corresponds to the envelope that has the address information needed to distinguish each item of mail from another.
-We will go into a more detailed explanation of how these network layers correspond with the equivalent IC level information further into the article.
+We will go into a more detailed explanation of how these network layers correspond with the equivalent IC-level information further into the article.

 Why Choose Gigabit Ethernet?

 Once the history of the Ethernet protocol evolution is examined, the significant speed improvements that come with each new generation clearly stand out.
-Looking at the hardware speed and bandwidth capabilities, the clear choice of generation to implement into a modern design is gigabit Ethernet.
-When it comes to different mediums, let us say you choose WiFi to avoid the need for cables, there are definitely some advantages and disadvantages when compared with Ethernet, as can be seen in the following examples.
+Looking at circuit board hardware speed and bandwidth capabilities, the clear choice of generation to implement into a modern design is gigabit Ethernet.
+When it comes to different mediums, let us say you choose WiFi to avoid the need for Ethernet cables, there are definitely some advantages and disadvantages when compared with Ethernet, as can be seen in the following examples.

 - Speed: The maximum theoretical speed of WiFi operating to the IEEE 802.11g standard is 54 Mbps, which is clearly not comparable with 100 Mbps Ethernet or gigabit Ethernet speeds.
 However, WiFi operating to the IEEE 802.11ac standard offers theoretical speeds of up to 3.2 Gbps, which is three times faster than gigabit Ethernet.
 It should be noted that the WiFi adapters and access points must all be compatible with 802.11ac for communications to achieve that kind of transmission speed.
 The theoretical speed of a WiFi link is often not possible in the real world as we seldom have a perfect line of sight between devices.